 It’s difficult to quantify this cost because it depends on your needs.
 If you just need someone to create professional website, it could only cost you € 150.
 If you need something quite complex, you could easily spend more than € 1,000.
 But what makes a website complex?

 Imagine you’re starting a gym business.
 You need a way for people to log into their accounts, pay for memberships, and book training sessions.
-You see for yourself that the number of additional functions can quickly increase and that you can get overwhelmed soon enough.
+You see that the number of additional functions can quickly increase, and you can get overwhelmed soon enough.

-If it’s a matter of trust, there are many online sources (paid and free) to guide you through the website creation process.
+If it’s a matter of trust, many online sources (paid and free) guide you through the website creation process.
 The WordPress community is also friendly and very active.

 If you have a specific request, you can bet that it has already been processed online, whether on the WordPress forum or elsewhere.
-There are also many free tutorials on YouTube that can be very helpful to you.
+Many free tutorials on YouTube can be very helpful to you.

-You are probably wondering why the price range is so big?
-This is mainly due to the combination of functionality that’s required, how big the company hiring the developer is, or whether the developer will be required to build the entire website or just tune the theme.
+You are probably wondering why the price range is so big.
+This is mainly due to the combination of functionality that’s required, how big the company hiring the developer is, or whether the developer will be required to build the entire website or tune the theme.

-You may think that what you need and what you want is simple, but what you don’t know is that the path to achieving a goal and making it simple is very complicated.
-On the other hand, your developer may be inexperienced (or worse, lazy) so you may not get what you required or what you thought you deserved as an employer.
+You may think that what you need and want is simple, but you don’t know that the path to achieving a goal and making it simple is very complicated.
+On the other hand, your developer may be inexperienced (or worse, lazy), so you may not get what you required or what you thought you deserved as an employer.

 Design